matthieuhervouin/matthieuhervouin.github.io/_publications/Online ABC rules.md

 date: 2022-05-06
 venue: 'IJCAI '
 paperurl: 'https://arxiv.org/abs/2202.06830'
-citation: 'Virginie Do, Matthieu Hervouin, Jérôme Lang, Piotr Skowron (2022). &quot;nline Approval Committee Elections.&quot; <i>IJCAI</i>.'
+citation: 'Virginie Do, Matthieu Hervouin, Jérôme Lang, Piotr Skowron (2022). &quot;Online Approval Committee Elections.&quot; <i>IJCAI</i>.'
 ---
 Assume k candidates need to be selected.
 The candidates appear over time.
 Each time one appears, it must be immediately selected or rejected—a decision that is made by a group of